ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Threat Investigation
 {: #other-logging-investigation}

+Many security solutions have their own specific threat detection capabilities, e.g., NexGen firewalls and so on.
+But typically customers use a variety of logs and aggregate them and correlate them to provide a wholistic threat investigation picture.
+The following discusses the possible logs that can be used for this purposes.

 ### {{site.data.keyword.cloudaccesstraillong}} – Identity and Access Management Logging
 {: #activity-tracker-IAM-logging}

 {{site.data.keyword.Bluemix_notm}}’s {{site.data.keyword.cloudaccesstraillong}} logs and records all administrator and API actions within an {{site.data.keyword.Bluemix_notm}} account.
 This service can be used to investigate abnormal activities, for troubleshooting or forensics purposes and used for compliance audits.
 This service provides such features as alerting, log storage encryption, compliance with the Cloud Auditing Data Federation (CADF) standard among others.
 Logs from this service can also be forwarded externally to a Security Information Even Management (SIEM) for event correlation for threat detection.
-More information on {{site.data.keyword.cloudaccessfulltrail_notm}} can be found at the following link: [Learning about {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cloudaccesstraillong}} architecture and workload isolation](/docs/activity-tracker?topic=activity-tracker-compute-isolation)
+More information on {{site.data.keyword.cloudaccesstraillong_notm}} can be found at the following link: [Learning about {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cloudaccesstraillong}} architecture and workload isolation](/docs/activity-tracker?topic=activity-tracker-compute-isolation)

 ### Options
 {: #activity-tracker-options}